Are you aware of the restlessness of your thoughts?

 If you could watch your mind, you would see that it jumps from one thought to another, never standing still.

-The mind is always busy, too often with trivialities.
-One moment you might be thinking one thing, and the next moment thinking about something else.
+The mind is always busy, too often with trivial matters.
+One moment you might be thinking about one thing, and the next moment thinking about something else.
 This is a deeply embedded habit that constantly distracts the mind and prevents it from focusing on one thing at a time.

 The key to every job well done and to every success is concentration – the ability to focus the mind on one thing.

 After sitting by the river for some time, a revelation suddenly flashed through his mind and he shouted excitedly: “My mind and my thoughts are restless too, exactly like the flock of fish.
 This is probably what the teacher wanted me to understand.”

 The fish stayed for a little while in one spot, then abruptly moved elsewhere.
 So did his mind.
 It focused on one thought for a little while, then moved to another thought, and then again to another one, and so on and on, restlessly and ceaselessly.

 “My mind and thoughts behave exactly like these restless fish,” he said to himself, “constantly jumping from one subject to another, restlessly and aimlessly.”

 “So is my mind.
-If my thoughts and mental movements could stop, there would have been peace.
+If my thoughts, which are the mental movements within my mind, could stop, I would experience inner peace.
 The mental activity takes away the peace, just as the movements of the fish disturb the tranquility of the water.”